d3/d3-color/README.md

 <a href="#lab">#</a> <b>lab</b>(<i>specifier</i>)<br>
 <a href="#lab">#</a> <b>lab</b>(<i>color</i>)<br>

 Constructs a new Lab color.
 The channel values are exposed as `l`, `a` and `b` properties on the returned instance.
+Use the [Lab color picker](http://bl.ocks.org/mbostock/9f37cc207c0cb166921b) to explore this color space.

 If *l*, *a* and *b* are specified, these represent the channel values of the returned color.